HypnosisReality.com - Op-Ed, 010121

-One way to think about hypnosis is to think about how an electrical rheostat works, which is able to lower voltage to a lightbulb and dim it lower and lower, until it is out.
-Hypnosis is very similar to the rheostat, however, it attenuates brain cycles per second) instead of AC/DC electrical current.
-It would appear the more you lower brain CPS, a lower level of consciousness increases, until the subject is eventually in a very relaxed or semi-conscious state.
+One way to think about hypnosis is to think about how an electrical rheostat works, which is able to lower voltage to a light bulb and dim it lower and lower, until the bulb is out or off.
+Hypnosis is very similar to the rheostat, however, it attenuates the natural brain current (cycles per second) instead of AC/DC electrical current.
+It would appear the more you lower brain CPS, the brain sinks to a lower level of consciousness, until the subject is in a very relaxed, semi-conscious state.
 The brain can also reach a non-conscious state if taken too deeply into trance.
 It is at this point that the subconscious is left to function on its own.

 Given all that has been shown through research which corroborates antisocial behavior under hypnosis, as well as the overwhelming numerous historical victim news accounts, HypnosisReality.com believes the wealth of evidence points to altered-state theory as the only reasonable explanation for hypnosis trance.
 The non-state theory is simply unable to account for the multitude of victims already on record - cases already adjudicated in courts of law.
 To embrace the non-state theory would be to call these hundreds of women and children liars, arguably one of the most repugnant things that could be done to victims who survive such crimes.
 The non-state theory simply does not support the established facts on record, which should speak volumes to its overall viability as a valid working theory for trance.

 The Question of Antisocial Behavior Under Hypnosis

 Hypnosis was first introduced to the western world by Franz Anton Mesmer in the mid-late 1700s.
 Since that time, there have been a wealth of newspaper articles detailing hypnosis abuse, yet somehow, nearly 300 years later, we are still arguing that hypnosis abuse is not possible.
 The term "antisocial behavior" has to do with influencing a hypnotic subject to act in a criminal manner or to cooperate with full compliance and submission.